notcodev/telegram-login-ultimate/README.md

 # 🚀 Telegram Login

-Ultimate tool for working with telegram login API with TypeScript support
+Ultimate tool for working with Telegram login API with TypeScript support

 ## 📦 Packages